Skip to main content

 • Accepted techniques of rendering will be covered and these will then be applied to enhance the visual appeal of presentation drawings

-Continuation of subject: Cambridge AS/A Level Graphic Products and Architecture or NCEA Industrial Design, depending upon the pathway.
+Continuation of subject: Cambridge AS/A Level Graphic Products and Architecture or NCEA Industrial Design.

 Form 5 Trades and Construction – Pre-Q Core